rowansc1/whmcs/README.md

 ## Credits
 [Dane](https://github.com/DaneEveritt) and [everyone else](https://github.com/Pterodactyl/Panel/graphs/contributors) involved in development of the Pterodactyl Panel.
 [death-droid](https://github.com/death-droid) for the original WHMCS module.
 [Crident](https://crident.com) for providing me a dev environment to test the module on and the installation video.
+[Rowan](https://volthosting.co.uk) editing the documentation and providing a updated youtube video.

 # FAQ